 These dangers of drug addiction have serious health consequences.
 Drugs and alcohol are partly to blame for an estimated eighty percent of offenses in the U.S.

 Effective treatments are available for drug addiction.
 However, treatment is highly individualized; one person may require different types of treatment at other times.
 Suboxone program for drug addiction often need continuing care to be effective, as it is a chronic situation with the possibility for both recovery and relapse.
-In addition, people with drug addiction often have co-occurring mental health ailments, so treating them together rather than individually is generally better.

 The three major types of treatment include detoxification, cognitive and behavioral therapies, and medication-assisted therapies.
 In addition, there are numerous treatment settings, such as inpatient and outpatient treatment, sober living communities, etc.

 In detoxification, a person stops taking the drug, allowing them to leave the body.
 Then, relying on the severity of the substance, the substance or an alternative may be lowered to reduce the effects of withdrawal.
-It is the first step of Suboxone treatment for drug addiction.
+It is the first step of Suboxone treatment for drug addiction

 Psychotherapy can help treat substance use disorders and other co-occurring mental health ailments.
 Therapy also acquaints healthy coping means.
 Healthcare providers may suggest cognitive and behavioral therapies solely or in combination with other medications.
 Some of the effective treatments for adults include the following: